-Most cases of meningitis in the United States are caused by a viral infection, but bacterial, parasitic and fungal infections are other causes.
+Most cases of meningitis in the United States are caused by a viral infection.
+But bacteria, parasites and fungi also can cause it.
 Some cases of meningitis improve without treatment in a few weeks.
-Others can be life-threatening and require emergency antibiotic treatment.
+Others can cause death and require emergency antibiotic treatment.

-Seek immediate medical care if you suspect that someone has meningitis.
+Seek immediate medical care if you suspect that you or someone in your family has meningitis.
 Early treatment of bacterial meningitis can prevent serious complications.

-Early meningitis symptoms may mimic the flu (influenza).
+Early meningitis symptoms may be similar to the flu.
 Symptoms may develop over several hours or over a few days.

-Possible signs and symptoms in anyone older than the age of 2 include:
+Possible symptoms in anyone older than the age of 2 years include: